 * Suspect invoices, or letterheads.

-* All unusual phone calls, e-mails, timing of them, ect.
+* Record all unusual phone calls, e-mails, timing of them, ect.

 * Any unusual foreign accents of callers.